ProcedureCreating Databases Show topic URL in address bar

 Database Server

-Name or IP address of the server where you want to create the database
+Name or IP address of the computer on which you want to create the database

-To create the database on the local server, leave the field blank or enter <Local>.
+To create the database on the local computer, leave the field blank or enter <Local>.

 Database Name